Damilola-ops/Damilola-ops/README.md

-### Hi there 👋 , I'm Damilola, A computer engineering undergrad at the university of Lagos .
+### Hi there 👋 , I'm Damilola, A Computer Engineering undergrad at the university of Lagos .
-I'm a software engineer with special interests in Machine Learning(NLP)
+I'm a software engineer with specific interests in Machine Learning(NLP)

 Tools:

 Python
 PyTorch